 Pancreatic enzymes break the protein membrane into smaller fragments of peptides and amino acids, and thus allowing Vitamin B17, with help from zinc, to enter into the malignant cell and destroy it.

-In contact with the β-glucosidase enzyme, the release of sugars and toxic benzaldehyde and hydrocyanide occurs, which together destroy carcinogenic cells.
+In contact with the β-glucosidase enzyme, the release of sugars and toxic Benzaldehyde and Hydrocyanide occurs, which together destroy carcinogenic cells.
 Since cancer cells use glucose for their growth and development and contain 18 times more sugar receptors than healthy, by intake of vitamin B17 they absorb not only glucose but also toxic molecules and thus die out.
-Since the malignant cells do not contain rodenase, they can not be defended.
-If it reaches a healthy cell, the amygdalin is broken down into non-toxic thiocyanates under the effect of rodenase, and this does not allow the release of toxic components.
-Practically, poisonous hydrocyanide and benzaldehyde are formed only at the site of cancer, in the tumor cell, while not damaging healthy cell.
+Since the malignant cells do not contain Rodenase, they can not be defended.
+If it reaches a healthy cell, the Amygdalin is broken down into non-toxic thiocyanates under the effect of Rodenase, and this does not allow the release of toxic components.
+Practically, poisonous Hydrocyanide and Benzaldehyde are formed only at the site of cancer, in the tumor cell, whilst not damaging healthy cells.